 Hey there, fellow young Christian adults!
 If you’re anything like me, the word “finances” might make you break out in a cold sweat.
 I mean, who knew that adulting would come with so many decisions about money, right?
 But fear not!
 We’re going to tackle this topic of financial advice for young Christian adults with a sprinkle of humor, a dash of wisdom, and a whole lot of grace.
-Let’s dive into some practical, Bible-backed advice for handling your finances as a young Christian.
+Let’s dive into some practical, Bible-backed advice for handling your finances and practicing good stewardship as a young Christian.

 1. Budgeting: The Modern Manna